tetuaoro/bts-rs/README.md

 - **Risk Management**: Built-in support for stop-loss and take-profit rules.
 - **Performance Optimization**: Uses efficient data structures for order/position management.
 - **Parameters Optimization**: Computes the best parameters *(indicators, RR, etc...)* for your strategy.
+- **Draw chart and metrics**: Draws the candlesticks data, balance, positions and metrics.

 ## **Error Handling**